-In memory of Cliff Retson, Class of 1934, a \$600 bursary is awarded to International students studying at NSAC.
+In memory of Cliff Retson, Class of '34, a \$600 bursary is awarded to an International student studying at NSAC.
 Students in any year of any program are eligible.
 Selection criteria include financial need, academic performance, and interest in and involvement in multicultural activities on campus.
-Applications must be submitted to the NSAC Awards Office not later than September 15.
+Applications must be submitted to the NSAC Awards Office not later than September 30.